Real Life Discipleship

 How to Be Involved:

-Life Groups are forming at Friendship Celebration.
-For more information about what Life Groups are, click here.
+Life Groups are always forming at Friendship Celebration.
+For more information about what Life Groups are and to find a life group in your area, click here.

 Missed our Discipleshift classes?
 Click here for class review & notes.